patrickalbert/shakesearch/README.md

 ## Improvements

+**Simple react frontent** - keeping things as simple as possible, but leveraging react deal with frontend interactions

 **Highlight matches** - make the matching query more visible in the results

 **Number matches** - show the user the total number of results the query generated.
 Number each result to allow for easier differentitation